Governing Body

 Conclusion: Governing Bodies and AML Compliance

 Governing body is now a core AML and CTF concept, not just a corporate governance phrase.
 Under the reformed regime, AUSTRAC expects the governing body to actively oversee ML, TF and PF risk and ensure the business takes reasonable steps to comply.
-Tranche 2 firms that treat governance as a real control, with clear roles, regular reporting, and proper resourcing, will find implementation far smoother and far more defensible.

 “Bookmakers sit at a natural convergence point for cash, speed and anonymity.
 AUSTRAC’s focus reflects the reality that wagering platforms can be misused as value transfer mechanisms if risk controls are not actively applied.”